 Honestly, one of the best parts of our visit to Palma was going for a stroll through the city.
-It’s beautiful, the roads are narrow and each leads to another view.
-My recommendation is to go in the morning before the crowds to have it to yourself.
+It’s beautiful, the roads are narrow, and each leads to another view.
+I recommend going in the morning before the crowds to have it to yourself.

 See the Palma Cathedral